Information for Authors

 Eligible authors: Without exception the first author must be a current or recently graduated (within 6 months of graduation) undergraduate at the time of submission.
-All co-authors must be students or community members.
+Co-authors may be students, community members, post-docs, or faculty mentors.

 Crossing Borders is affiliated with Kansas State University’s Department of English, The interdisciplinary and inter-institutional Frontier program, Kansas State University’s Honors Program, and Kansas State University Libraries.
 The Editorial Board consists of editors and a managing editor.